20 Mystical Temples In Yogyakarta (+fun facts)

 Let’s take a look at some of the Buddhist temples in Yogyakarta that you can easily visit.

 Borobudur was discovered during the British occupation of Java in 1814.
-It was as impressive then, as it is now, although it had been buried in ash and thick vegetation.
+I bet it was as impressive then, as it is now, although it had been buried in ash and thick vegetation.

 It took the men two months of hard work to clean up the jungle and dig out the ash to reveal the temple.
 It wasn’t until 1835, over 20 years later, that the entirety of the temple was unearthed.